 “There will be no effort on my part to engage in the beer business here in Los Angeles.
 I am here as any other Olympic visitor, except that I also intend to go to church probably more often than the average person.”
 O’Donnell assured the authorities.

-The journalists were especially interested in his views on prohibition, which Franklin D. Roosevelt, the recently nominated Democratic Party nominee for president wanted to abolish if elected.
+The journalists were especially interested in his views on Prohibition, which Franklin D. Roosevelt, the recently nominated Democratic Party candidate for president, wanted to abolish if elected.
 In a soft voice with a hint of Irish brogue, he warmed to the subject:

 “Prohibition will be a thing of the past within two years and I’ll be glad of it….The way things are not we are like chickens going to the butcher shop- if you know what I mean.
 Most of us are against prohibition became we have had enough of politicians.”

 How did he like the Games?
 “The Games were great.
 The best show that I ever saw or hope to see.
 Athletic sports are a great racket.
 I’m for them.”